Our standards for Prison Mental Health Services are a

 the feedback we'd received from those who took part

-in the first year.
+in the review cycles.
 It also looked at new developments

 All criteria are rated as Type 1, 2 or 3